Barry Migliorini: Business career

-A local publication listed Migliorini as one of the wealthiest people with ties to Fountain Valley possessing a net worth of $650,000,000,.
+A local publication listed Migliorini as one of the wealthiest people with ties to Fountain Valley possessing a net worth of $650,000,000, but this is disputed by independent reporting.

 Authorial work

 Barry Migliorini made his debut as an author in 2025 with the self published business guide AI Millionaire: How to Build Wealth and Freedom in the Age of Automation, released May 8, 2025 (ASIN B0F85ZJPSP).
 In it, Migliorini, drawing on his tenure as CEO of Wellness Matrix Group (the first medical AI company to reach a US $1 billion market cap) and his earlier career in investment banking, lays out a step by step playbook for solo entrepreneurs to build scalable, AI powered businesses using no code tools, automation, and digital marketing strategies..

 Since its publication, AI Millionaire has been cited in entrepreneurship forums and business podcasts for its accessible, practitioner focused approach to AI adoption in small enterprises.